usds/techfar-hub-website-v3/tech-far-hub/content/resources/learning-center/field-guides/using-an-8a.md

 promo_description: The use of SBA’s 8(a) program can reduce pressure on agencies to use digital services by shortening procurement lead times, ease competition requirements, and provide coaching around new implementation methods.
 ---

-# How to use an 8(a) company for your digital service needs

 _8(a) DIGITAL SERVICE INITIATIVE FOR SBA 8(a) AWARDS_
 _V.1 Dec.
 2016_